₹1 Crore Home Loan EMI Calculator

 - Can I prepay my ₹1 Crore home loan without penalty?

 - Yes.
-RBI mandates that floating-rate home loans in India have zero prepayment penalty.
-You can make part payments any time and reduce either your tenure or your EMI.
-For a ₹1 Crore loan, even a 10% part payment in year 3 can save you over ₹38.9L in interest and cut around 5 years off your tenure.
+RBI rules prohibit prepayment penalty on floating-rate home loans for individual borrowers.
+You can make a part payment of any size, any time, with no extra charge.
+For a ₹1 Crore loan, even a 10% part payment in year 3 can save you over ₹38.9L in interest and shorten the tenure by roughly 5 years.

-- Is it better to reduce EMI or tenure after part payment?
+- Is it better to reduce EMI or tenure after a part payment?

-- How is the EMI calculated for a home loan?
+- How is the EMI on a home loan actually calculated?

-- The standard formula is EMI = [P × R × (1+R)^N] / [(1+R)^N − 1], where P is the principal (₹1 Crore in your case), R is the monthly interest rate (annual rate ÷ 12 ÷ 100), and N is the tenure in months.
-This is the same reducing-balance formula every Indian bank uses, so your EMI will match your bank statement to the rupee.
+- Indian banks use the standard reducing-balance formula: EMI = [P × R × (1+R)^N] / [(1+R)^N − 1].
+P is the principal (₹1 Crore in your case), R is the monthly interest rate (annual rate ÷ 12 ÷ 100), and N is the tenure in months.
+This calculator uses the same formula, so the EMI shown matches your bank statement to the rupee.